 - considers if the position is required or able to teach the Core Curriculum;

-- determines attraction and sourcing strategy (in consultation with the Recruitment Services);
+- determines attraction and sourcing strategy (in consultation with the HR Business Partnering team);

 - determines whether or not the position is required to be externally advertised (which may be undertaken by a recruitment agency), directly appointed or appointed through an Expression of Interest process;